Good on Paper

 Good on Paper is a 2021 American romantic comedy film, directed by Kimmy Gatewood in her directorial debut, from a screenplay by Iliza Shlesinger.
 It stars Shlesinger, Ryan Hansen, Margaret Cho, and Rebecca Rittenhouse.
 The film was released on June 23, 2021, by Netflix.

 Plot

-Andrea Singer is a stand-up comedian and a struggling aspiring actress.
-At the airport on the way home from an audition, Andrea meets Dennis Kelley when he returns her missing boarding pass.
+Living in Los Angeles, Andrea Singer is a stand-up comedian and a struggling aspiring actress.
+She is frustrated that Serrena, another woman who has been there for as long as her, is much more successful than she is.
+At the airport on the way home from an audition in New York City, Andrea meets Dennis Kelley when he returns her missing boarding pass.

-On the flight, Andrea finds herself sitting next to Dennis, who tells her that he’s a Yale graduate who works in hedge funds.
-They hit it off and begin hanging out together in Los Angeles.
-Dennis helps Andrea prepare for auditions and they become good friends.
-Dennis grows attached to Andrea and asks her for a relationship, but she rejects him.
-One night, Dennis gets Andrea to spend time with him under false pretenses.
+On the flight, Andrea finds herself sitting next to Dennis, who tells her that he's a Yale graduate who works in hedge funds.
+They hit it off and begin hanging out together as friends in the city.
+Dennis joins her for drinks at her best friend Margot's bar.

+Andrea sees Dennis as both pompous and humble, and different than most everyone else.
+Available to her whenever she's free, he helps her prepare for auditions and they become good friends.
+Andrea is not even remotely attracted to Dennis.

+After a gig at The Comedy Store, Dennis asks Andrea to be his girlfriend over an expensive dinner his credit card is declined to pay, but she isn't interested.
+Complimenting her, he claims he had ordered her a bracelet at Cartier but had to return it as it wasn't what he'd asked for.

+Shortly after, Andrea gets the lead in a series being shot in Vancouver called Space Cadet.
+She's with Margot when she gets the call.
+Excited, she calls Dennis to share the news.
+He proposes they go out on Friday to celebrate, but she already has a date.

+On Friday night, Dennis interrupts Andrea's date to spend time with him under the pretense that his mother is dying of cancer.
 They get high and go out, hooking up at the end of the night.
 In the morning, Andrea agrees to be his girlfriend.